YehiaEhab16/micropython-firebase-ota-updater/README.md

       }
       }
      ```
-   - Add files to Firebase Storage with the same architecture as described in database
+   - Set up Firebase Storage and add files with the same architecture as described in database
      ```
       firmware_bucket/
       ├── v1.1/